philfrei/AudioCue-maven/README.md

 An important distinction exists between instances obtained from one of the `play` methods versus the `obtainInstance()` method.
 The default value of the property `recycleWhenDone` for an instance obtained from `play()` is `true`.
-Thus, when playback completes, the identifier will be returned to the pool of available instances.
+Thus, when playback completes, the instance and its identifier will be returned to the pool of available instances.

 An instance arising from `obtainInstance()` has the property `recycleWhenDone` set to `false`.
 In this case, when playback completes, the instance identifier is *not* returned to the pool of available instances, and the instance remains receptive to additional commands.
-In this case, after playing through to the end, the frame position will be set to the end of the audio-data file, and, like a `Clip` that has played through, will require repositioning and restarting for further plays.
+In this case, after playing through to the end, the frame position will be that of the end of the audio-data file, and, like a `Clip` that has played through, will require repositioning and restarting for further plays.